GabrielGausachs/Kmeans-for-NBA-PlayerTypes/README.md

 ![Alt text](<img/HeatMap Clusters.png>)

 The first cluster we name it **Spot Up Wing**.
 As we can see, these players usually spot up behind the arc and create in transition.
 Also, we can see that they operate more as handler than as a roll-man in the pick&rolls. **All Ofensive** players are defined by a high number of possesions in different play-styles.
 They usually create in transition, spot up behind the arc, they are the handlers in the pick&rolls and sometimes they play in isolation.
 Another cluster is **Rim Runners**.
 These players have an specific offensive style.
 They are always cutting and generate buckets through setting screens and rolling to the basket.
-Then, we have the **Post up Big** that as the name says, they usually post up and operate as roll-man in the pick&rolls.
+Then, we have the **Post Up Big** that as the name says, they usually post up and operate as roll-man in the pick&rolls.
 The **On-ball Handler** as we can observe in the heat map are very defined by being the handlers in the pick&rolls but also sometimes they occupy exterior position to shoot, create in transition and are isolated.
 Finally, **Spot Up Big** are these big players that post up but also they can spot up behind the arc and make transitions.

+Here is a list of 5 different players that are in each offensive type of players:

+- All Ofensive: Stephen Curry, Paul George, Kevin Durant, Bradley Beal, Khris Middleton
+- Spot Up Wing: Giannis Antetokounmpo, Julius Randle, Danilo Gallinari, Kevin Love, Lauri Markkanen
+- Rim Runners: Clint Capela, Domantas Sabonis, Myles Turner, Serge Ibaka, Rudy Gobert
+- Post Up Big: Joel Embiid, Karl-Anthony Towns, Anthony Davis, Andre Drummond, Deandre Ayton
+- On-ball Handler: James Harden, LeBron James, Devin Booker, Damian Lillard, Kyrie Irving
+- Spot Up Big: Joe Harris, Robert Covington, Jaylen Brown, Trevor Ariza, Jae Crowder